Nalini23009745/PROMPT-ENGINEERING/README.md

 Generative AI and Large Language Models are transforming industries by enabling machines to generate human-like content.
 With transformer-based architectures and large-scale training, these systems continue to improve in accuracy, creativity, and usability.

 # Result

+The report on Generative AI and Large Language Models was successfully completed with clear explanations of all key concepts.
+It provides a comprehensive understanding of architectures, applications, scaling, and LLM development.